Disease Guide ·Eye Infections ·2026

 Simple vs Complicated Claims

-A simple eye infection costs $125-$400 — often below or near your deductible.
-The real insurance value comes with complicated infections: corneal ulcer surgery ($500-$2,000), specialist referrals, or ongoing treatment for resistant infections.
+Simple eye infections cost $125-$400-often below your deductible.
+Insurance value comes with complicated cases: corneal ulcer surgery ($500-$2,000), specialist referrals, or treatment for resistant infections.

 Red flag · Coverage